 The southern sections near the Almohad Wall are very safe and increasingly trendy, while the northern periphery is quieter and best explored during the day.
 The area has also evolved into a "gastro-hub" for Latin American cuisine, driven by a diverse immigrant community in the northern sections.

-It's perfect for people with a low-to-mid range income.
+It's perfect for people with low to mid-income.
 Average rents are around €11.80 per square meter, making it one of the most affordable options within walking distance of the center.
 You can find many 1-bedroom apartments for around €600 per month.

 Macarena residents are predominantly locals and families, but you'll come across international artists and young professionals since many houses have been recently remodelled to attract younger residents.
 It's also the primary residential choice for students at the US Campus Macarena (Medicine, Nursing, Podiatry).